Clean Sport / Test Pool

 Due dates for filing whereabouts

-There can be serious consequences for RTP athletes who fail to meet their whereabouts responsibilities without good reason.
+There can be serious consequences for TP athletes who fail to meet their whereabouts responsibilities without good reason.
 A whereabouts failure is either a Filing Failure or a Missed Test:

-Missed Test – if an RTP athlete fails to be available for testing at the location and time specified in the 60-minute time slot, this may result in a Missed Test
+Missed Test – if an TP athlete fails to be available for testing at the location and time specified in the 60-minute time slot, this may result in a Missed Test

 Any combination of three whereabouts failures (filing failures or missed tests) committed within a 12-month period by an athlete constitutes an anti-doping rule violation and if proven, could lead to the athlete being banned from all sport for up to two years.